khooi8913/khooi8913.github.io/index.md

 Prior to joining NUS, I did my undergraduate studies at the [Faculty of Computer Science and Information Technology (FCSIT)](https://fsktm.um.edu.my/), University of Malaya, Malaysia, with my senior-year thesis advised by [Prof. Teck Chaw Ling](https://umexpert.um.edu.my/tchaw).

-My CV can be downloaded [here](https://drive.google.com/file/d/1m298m6vaEYXcQRY1MrjSu6HmlOJ6sADk/view?usp=sharing) (Last Updated: Dec'24).
+My CV can be downloaded [here](https://drive.google.com/file/d/1m298m6vaEYXcQRY1MrjSu6HmlOJ6sADk/view?usp=sharing) (Last Updated: June'24).

 ## Research Interests

 <!-- My research interests lie in the domain of programmable networks, particularly in exploring new applications/ use cases/ design paradigms with programmable data planes and software-defined networking (SDN) in cellular and/or data-center networks.  -->
-My research focuses on systems support for emerging 5G/6G cellular networks.
+My research focuses on systems approaches for enhancing 5G/6G cellular networks.
-Additionally, I am broadly interested in software-defined networking (SDN), programmable data planes and data center networking (e.g., network support for distributed AI/ML clusters).
+Additionally, I am broadly interested in data center networking, software-defined networking (SDN), and programmable data planes.

 ## News

+- **[Apr 2025]** I will be presenting a demo of SwapRAN at the [OAI Workshop 2025](https://openairinterface.org/summer-2025-workshop-the-openairinterface-path-to-ai-driven-6g/).
+- **[Apr 2025]** Puppis is accepted at ACM E-ENERGY'25.
 - **[Dec 2024]** Joint work with [Anuj Kalia](https://anujkalia.com/), SwapRAN is accepted at ACM MOBICOM'25!
 - **[Oct 2024]** JUNCTION is accepted at IEEE SECON'24.
 - **[Oct 2024]** Collaborated work, DBench is accepted at 5G-MEMU'24.